Hundred Fruit Farm Buyer's Club

 Are you certified organic?
 What are your farming methods like?

-We use only regenerative, organic-approved methods, but we do not bother with the costly and burdensome certification process, as we would have to pass the cost onto our CSA members.
+We use only regenerative, organic-approved methods, but we do not bother with the costly and burdensome certification process, as we would have to pass this cost onto our members.
 Our customers are able to come directly to our farm and see for themselves the regenerative farming practices we use - without pesticides, chemical fertilizers, hormones, antibiotics, or GMOs.
 Our farm makes use of crop rotations, integrated pest management, beneficial insect habitat, compost, cover crops, and other organic management practices.
 We also make a point of not using black plastic mulch and only using natural mulches like straw, compost, and wood chips.

 I heard that organic farms still use certain pesticides.
 Do you do this?